d-khan/Python-exercise/Input___.md

 ### 1. User input
 a.
 Write a program that prompts the user to enter the weight of a person in kilograms and outputs the equivalent weight in pounds.
 (Note that 1 kilogram = 2.2 pounds).

 b.
 Interest on a credit card's unpaid balance is calculated using the average daily balance.
 Suppose that $netBalance$ is the balance shown in the bill, $payment$ is the payment made, $d1$ is the number of days in the billing cycle, and $d2$ is the number of days payment is made before biling cycle.
-Then, the average daily balance is: $averageDailybalance = (netBalance \mul d1 - payment \mul d2) / d1$.
+Then, the average daily balance is: $averageDailybalance = (netBalance \times d1 - payment \times d2) / d1$.

 If the interest rate per month is, say, 0.0152, then the interest on the unpaid balance is: $interest = averageDailyBalance * 0.0152$